Disco91/FitForecast/fitForecast/README.md

 #### **GitHub**
 Using Github I created regular backups of my project at key milestones.
 I figured learning to use github would be criitical for any future collaboration with others.
 See here for link - https://github.com/Disco91/FitForecast

+I learned how to push commits to my project, how to role back changes to a previous version and how to inspect past versions through VSCODE.

 #### **Django**
 Django was used to build the website application.
 Simply running 'django-admin startproject fitForecast setup' the folders and files required to run a basic HTML server.
 This could then be previewed in a web browser while developing the program on the side.
 It took some research and assistance from ChatGPT to understand all the different files that are created.

-To test usability on different devices I deployed the site onto my Wifi IP address to allow me to use the website on my mobile phone.
-Alongside the Google Chrome inspect this allowed me to refine the UX design of the project.
+To test usability on different devices I deployed the site onto my device IP address to allow me to use the website on my mobile phone through the wifi.
+Alongside the Google Chrome inspect this allowed me to refine the UX design of the project and ensure a smooth user experience.

 #### **CSS**
 CSS was large part of this project, I wanted to ensure the webpage looked appealing and was particually representative of an App you would find on your phone.
 CSS is used in this project to stylise all my HTML code including that what was generated from javascript.